 Eurotunnel says 2,000 migrants tried to enter premises overnight

-About 2,000 migrants tried to enter Eurotunnel premises in the French port of Calais overnight in a desperate bid to reach England through the Channel tunnel, a spokesman said Tuesday.
+About 2,000 migrants tried to enter the Eurotunnel terminal in the French port town of Calais overnight in a desperate bid to reach England through the Channel tunnel, a spokesman said Tuesday.

-The migrants were trying to enter the site "between midnight and 6:00 am," he added.
+The migrants were trying to enter the site "between midnight and 6:00 am," the Eurotunnel spokesman said.

-"All our security personnel, that is nearly 200 people, as well as police were called in."
+"All our security personnel, that is nearly 200 people, as well as police were called in," he added.

 The incident caused serious delays to the Eurotunnel service for much of Tuesday, with passengers held up for around an hour on the British side and 30 minutes on the French side.